keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

 Choose between the available {ref}`sec-juju-bundles`:

-* For a minimised version of Anbox Cloud without the streaming stack, run the following command to deploy the `anbox-cloud-core` bundle:
+* For a minimized version of Anbox Cloud without the streaming stack, run the following command to deploy the `anbox-cloud-core` bundle:

         juju deploy anbox-cloud-core --overlay ua.yaml